Jorgan612/Pokemon-Stretch-/README.md

-# Title
-Mod 3 Stretch Tech: Gotta Ketchum All!
+# Mod 3 Stretch Tech: Gotta Ketchum All!

 ## Table of Contents